Hi internals,

 potentially inaccurate float representation.

-The motivation here is that var_dump()
+The motivation here is that var_dump() is debugging functionality and

 should print values as accurately as possible.
 The single most common bug